 Sliding windows – Windows that are designed for spaces that do not want windows projecting from the wall.
 The window is designed to have one or two window sashes sliding horizontally within the frame.

-Spacer – A material, (aluminum, stainless steel, foam or thermal plastic) separating two panes of glass in an insulating glass panel.
+Spacer – A material, (aluminium, stainless steel, foam or thermoplastic) separating two panes of glass in an insulating glass panel.

 Stacked – Two or more windows arranged vertically.

 Stile – While rails are the components that run horizontally at the top and bottom of a sash, stiles are the components that run vertically on the sides of a sash.